Cordes Lakes area

 The Exercise Class is on Wednesday and Friday at 8 a.m. at the Cordes Lakes Community Center.
 Call Kimila, 713-3782, for information.

-TOPS will follow the exercise class on Fridays at 9:15 a.m. at the Cordes Lakes Community Center.
+TOPS hours are changing.
+TOPS will follow the exercise class on Friday at 9:15 a.m. at the Cordes Lakes Community Center.
 Now you can make twice the effort on the same day to achieve your goals.

 Hiking Club meets first Tuesday